mccarthysean/TimescaleDB-Backup-S3/README.md

       traefik-public:
     healthcheck:
       # Periodically check if PostgreSQL is ready, for Docker status reporting
+      # NOTE: this only works on PostgreSQL version 12, not 11
       test: ["CMD", "pg_isready", "-U", "postgres"]
       interval: 60s
       timeout: 5s